 Advertisement

-For implantation to occur, hormones trigger a process called hatching.
+For implantation to happen, hormones trigger a process called hatching.
 The blastocyst sheds its clear outer membrane.
-Hatching occurs one to three days after a blastocyst enters their uterus.
+Hatching occurs one to three days after a blastocyst enters your uterus.

-Next, cells on the outer layer of the blastocyst attach to the outer layer of their endometrium.
-They release a sticky protein called L-selectin, which binds with substances in their endometrium.
-These outer cells eventually become the fetus.
+Cells on the outer layer of the blastocyst attach to your endometrium.
+They release a sticky protein that binds with substances in your endometrium.

-Cells in the inner layer of the blastocyst implant more deeply in their endometrium.
-These cells become the placenta, which carries oxygen and nutrients to the developing fetus.
+These outer cells become the placenta.
+It carries oxygen and nutrients to the developing fetus.
 Some of the placental cells also form the amniotic sac.
 The amniotic sac contains a clear, protective fluid that surrounds the fetus as it develops.

-Implantation usually happens toward the top of the person's uterus.
-In rare cases, a blastocyst never makes it to their uterus.
-Instead, it implants outside their uterus (usually in a fallopian tube), creating an ectopic pregnancy.
+Implantation usually happens toward the top of your uterus.
+In rare cases, a blastocyst never makes it to your uterus.
+Instead, it implants somewhere else (usually in a fallopian tube), creating an ectopic pregnancy.
+An ectopic pregnancy isn’t viable.

-About one-third of people experience some light bleeding or spotting during implantation.
+About one-third of females experience some light bleeding during implantation.
 Spotting may be the first sign of pregnancy.
-The blood tends to be light pink or dark brown and only lasts for a few hours to a few days, so it won’t be similar to your period.
+The blood tends to be light pink or dark brown and only lasts for a few hours to a few days.
+It won’t be similar to your period.

 Other signs may include:

 The cells in a blastocyst divide rapidly.
-A mature blastocyst may contain as many as 200 to 300 cells.
+Prior to implantation, a blastocyst may contain 70 to 100 cells.

 Advertisement

-Failure for a blastocyst to implant is one of the most common reasons for unsuccessful IVF treatments.
+Failure of a blastocyst to implant is one of the most common reasons for unsuccessful IVF treatments.
 It’s also the cause of about 75% of early miscarriages.

 About half of all early miscarriages are the result of chromosomal abnormalities in embryos.